darktef/darktef.github.io/README.md

 # Lin Yang's Personal Blog

-Hey, this is my personal blog powered by [Amplify for Jekyll](https://github.com/ageitgey/amplify)
+Hey, this is my personal blog powered by <a href="http://jekyllrb.com"> Jekyll</a>,<a href="https://github.com/ageitgey/amplify"> Amplify</a>,<a href="https://github.com/poole/hyde"> Hyde </a>and<a href="http://github.com/renyuanz/leonids/"> Leonids</a>.

 I started this blog Feb, 2017.
 It is pretty new and I will do my best to write as much as possible :dash:

 > Don't believe in something just because it is trendy.
 > You get more prestige by doing good science rather than by doing popular science.